sansriti14/face-recognition/README.md

 How to run:

-* Create an environment on Anaconda and mport the required libraries in the environment.
+* Create an environment on Anaconda and import the required libraries in the environment.

 * Launch Jupyter Notebook.
 Paste the code, upload the .dat file and .wav file and run the code.